 Check the structure of your request.

 Each Product Advertising API operation has a reference page.
 Double check that you are using parameters correctly.
 Try the request on one of the other locales.
 If SOAP is not working, try your request with REST through your browser.
-That will help you determine if the problem lies with your code or your SOAP client or with Product Advertising API.
+That will help you determine if the problem lies with your code, your SOAP client, or with Product Advertising API.

 If your application is submitting requests faster than once per second per IP address, you may receive error messages from Product Advertising API until you decrease your rate of requests.

 If your application is trying to submit requests that exceed the maximum request limit for your account, you may receive error messages from Product Advertising API.
 The request limit for each account is calculated based on revenue performance.
 Each account used to access the Product Advertising API is allowed an initial usage limit of 1 request per second.
 Each account will receive an additional 1 request per second (up to a maximum of 10) for every $4,600 of shipped item revenue driven in a trailing 30-day period (about $0.11 per minute).
 You can verify that your sales are being attributed to your calls to the Product Advertising API by checking for the following:

 You are using the links provided by the API when linking back to Amazon.